rticommunity/rticonnextdds-examples/examples/persistence_service/persistent_storage/c++11/README.md

 ## Running the example

-Before follwing the steps in this example make sure that you have set the `NDDSHOME` environment variable to point to the top level directory where *RTI Connext DDS* is installed.
+Before following the steps in this example make sure that you have set the `NDDSHOME` environment variable to point to the top level directory where *RTI Connext DDS* is installed.